28 Fall Gardening Tasks to Prepare a Flower Garden for Winter

-Now that the leaves are starting to fall from the trees and the flowers are fading away, what’s next for the garden?
-Here’s a fall task list for you to start to prepare your garden for the winter season.
+Now that the leaves are falling from the trees and the flowers are fading away, what’s next for the garden?
+Here’s a fall task list to help you prepare your garden for the winter season.

 I had no idea that the hard work wasn’t over quite yet.